Ifaz2611/Project-IGI_MODED/README.md

 Pull requests are welcome!
 Please open an issue to discuss any changes or enhancements before submitting a PR.

 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License (not yet).

 🚧 Disclaimer
 This is a fan-made project and is not affiliated with Innerloop Studios or Codemasters.
 All trademarks and original content are property of their respective owners.